-Exclusions may be mandated by the manufacturers.
-Excludes: Firearms, ammunition, licenses, Nike, Perception, select TaylorMade, select Callaway, Carhartt, Costa, Crocs, Merrell footwear, Oakley, Ray-Ban, New Balance, Terrain Blinds, Under Armour, Yeti, Columbia, Garmin, Tennis balls, Titleist golf balls, GoPro, Nerf, Lego, Leupold, Fitbit, arcade cabinets, bats and ball gloves over \$149.98, shanties, large bag deer corn, GPS/fish finders, motors, marine batteries, motorized vehicles and gift cards.
-Not valid for online purchases.
-Cannot be used with another offer, coupon, current sale or clearance item.
+Excludes Firearms, Ammunition, Nike & Under Armour.
+Additional exclusions may apply, see www.dunhamssports.com/coupon-exclusions.html for details.
+Not valid for online purchases or Giff Cards.
+Cannot be used with another offer, coupon, current sale, or clearance item.
 Only one coupon per customer.
 Not valid on previous purchases.
 Void if copied.
 Not for resale.
 Dunham's Sports reserves the right to terminate this coupon/offer/discount at any time, without prior notice.

-Dunham's Coupon Expires July 31, 2022
+Dunhan's Coupon Expires July 31, 2023